sashastadler/crunge-notes/Notes/Adventure Log.md

 After shopping, keep walking through the city.
 [Alphonse](Characters/PCs/Alphonse%20Steele.md) asks for [Rowan](Characters/NPCs/Rowan.md) at [The Good Night](Locations/Siege%20Richesse.md#The%20Good%20Night).
 The crew spends the night partying and indulging in various pleasures.

 Spend the night at Rowan's club.
 [Quentin](Characters/PCs/Quentin%20Thexius.md) makes beef wellington as a treat.
+We eat quail eggs with wine sauce, ~~crescent~~ croissant rolls for breakfast.